 There are several opportunities for INS students interested in participating in outreach activities to get involved.

 - Neuroscience Undergraduate Reading Program (NURP) is a mentorship program that allows graduate students to mentor undergraduate students who want to develop their interests on a specific neuroscience topic.
 Each undergraduate is paired with a neuroscience graduate student with common interests to review and discuss journal articles together.
 Graduate students are contacted at the beginning of each semester about participating in NURP.
-Contact NGSA VP Stephanie Shields for more information.
+Contact the current NGSA VP for more information.

 - Volunteer for Jon Pierce's informal courses for adults with intellectual and developmental disabilities.
 Dr. Pierce offers reverse inclusion courses through UT Informal Classes to adults with intellectual and developmental disabilities (IDDs).
 UT students can volunteer to learn alongside adults with Down syndrome, autism, and other IDDs.